-- 1.1 On 16 March 2018, Neart na Gaoithe Offshore Wind Ltd (Company Number SC 356223) having its registered office at Atria One, 144 Morrison Street, Edinburgh, United Kingdom, EH3 8EX ("NnGOWL" or "the Company"), submitted to the Scottish Ministers applications under Electricity Act 1989 (as amended") ("the Electricity Act 1989") for: - A consent under section 36 ("s.36") of the Electricity Act 1989 for the construction, operation and maintenance of the Neart Na Gaoithe Offshore Wind Farm, approximately 15.5km east of Fife Ness; and - A declaration under section 36A ("s.36A") of the Electricity Act 1989 to extinguish public rights of navigation so far as they pass through those places within the Scottish marine area (essentially the territorial sea adjacent to Scotland) where structures forming part of the Neart Na Gaoithe Offshore Wind Farm are to be located. - 1.2 These applications are collectively referred to as "the Application."
-The Application was accompanied by an Environmental Impact Assessment report ("EIA Report") as required under the Electricity Works (Environmental Impact

-Assessment) (Scotland) Regulations 2017 (as amended) ("the 2017 EW Regulations") and a Habitats Regulations Appraisal ("HRA Report") as required under the Conservation (Natural Habitats, & c.)
+1.1 On 16 March 2018, Neart na Gaoithe Offshore Wind Ltd (Company Number SC 356223) having its registered office at Atria One, 144 Morrison Street, Edinburgh, United Kingdom, EH3 8EX ("NnGOWL" or "the Company"), submitted to the Scottish Ministers applications under Electricity Act 1989 (as amended") ("the Electricity Act 1989") for:

+- A consent under section 36 ("s.36") of the Electricity Act 1989 for the construction, operation and maintenance of the Neart Na Gaoithe Offshore Wind Farm, approximately 15.5km east of Fife Ness; and - A declaration under section 36A ("s.36A") of the Electricity Act 1989 to extinguish public rights of navigation so far as they pass through those places within the Scottish marine area (essentially the territorial sea adjacent to Scotland) where structures forming part of the Neart Na Gaoithe Offshore Wind Farm are to be located. - 1.2 These applications are collectively referred to as "the Application."
+The Application was accompanied by an Environmental Impact Assessment report ("EIA Report") as required under the Electricity Works (Environmental Impact Assessment) (Scotland) Regulations 2017 (as amended) ("the 2017 EW Regulations") and a Habitats Regulations Appraisal ("HRA Report") as required under the Conservation (Natural Habitats, & c.)
 Regulations 1994 (as amended) and the Conservation of Habitats and Species Regulations 2017 (collectively hereinafter referred to as "the Habitats Regulations").
-An addendum of additional information ("EIA Addendum") concerning ornithology was submitted by the Company on 26 July 2018 and is also referred to as part of the Application.

-- 1.3 In addition to the Application, the Company has also applied for two marine licences (under the Marine (Scotland) Act 2010) to deposit, construct and operate marine renewable energy works and offshore transmission infrastructure.
+An addendum of additional information ("EIA Addendum") concerning ornithology was submitted by the Company on 26 July 2018 and is also referred to as part of the Application. - 1.3 In addition to the Application, the Company has also applied for two marine licences (under the Marine (Scotland) Act 2010) to deposit, construct and operate marine renewable energy works and offshore transmission infrastructure.
 Separate decision notices will be issued in respect of any marine licences granted. - 1.4 The Application is for the construction, operation and maintenance of an offshore energy generating station, with a maximum generating output of around 450MW.
 The Development will comprise: - 1.
-Not more than 54, three-bladed horizontal axis Wind Turbine Generators ("WTGs"), each with: - a) A maximum rotor tip height of 208 metres (measured from Lowest Astronomical Tide ("LAT")); - b) A maximum rotor diameter of 167 metres; - c) A maximum hub height of 126 metres (measured from LAT); - d) A minimum blade tip clearance of 35 metres (measured from LAT); - e) Blade width of up to 4.5 metres; and - f) A minimum spacing of 800 metres. - 2.
+Not more than 54, three-bladed horizontal axis Wind Turbine Generators ("WTGs"), each with: - a) A maximum rotor tip height of 208 metres (measured from Lowest Astronomical Tide ("LAT")); - b) A maximum rotor diameter of 167 metres; - c) A maximum hub height of 126 metres (measured from LAT); - d) A minimum blade tip clearance of 3536 metres (measured from LAT); - e) Blade width of up to 5.54.5-metres; and - f) A minimum spacing of 800 metres. - 2.
 Up to 54 jacket foundations and ancillary equipment. - 3.
-Up to 2 Offshore Substation Platforms ("OSPs"), jacket foundations and ancillary equipment. - 4.
-Up to 140km of inter-array cabling and up to 4 interconnector cables between the 2 OSPs. - 5.
-2 subsea Offshore Export Cables ("OEC") each of up to 43km in length. - 6.
-Scour and cable protection (as required), - 7.
-A Meteorological mast. - 1.5 The total area within the Development site boundary is 105km2.
-The location and boundary of the Development site is shown in Figure 1.
+Up to 2 Offshore Substation Platforms ("OSPs"), jacket foundations and ancillary equipment.

+3.4.
+Up to 140km of inter-array cabling. and up to 4 interconnector cables between the 2 OSPs.

+5. Two subsea Offshore Export Cables ("OEC") each of up to 43km in length; 4.-6.
+Scour and cable protection (as required).